A bag-of-paths framework for network data analysis: Working with hitting/absorbing paths: the bag of hitting paths

-Obviously, even if we adopt the convention that zero-length paths are allowed, paths of length (number of steps) greater than 0 starting in node $i$ and ending in the same node $i$ (i.e., $i=j$) are prohibited and do not contribute to the sum -- in that case, the zero-length path is the only allowed path starting and ending in $i$ and we set its $\tilde{\pi}^{\text{ref}}$ equal to 1 (only one possible path).
-Now, following the same reasoning as in the previous section, the numerator of Equation (\ref{Eq_bag_of_paths_probability_hitting01}) is
+Obviously, for hitting paths, if we adopt the convention that zero-length paths are allowed, paths of length greater than 0 starting in node $i$ and ending in the same node $i$ are prohibited -- in that case, the zero-length path is the only allowed path starting and ending in $i$ and we set its $\tilde{\pi}^{\mathrm{ref}}$ equal to 1.